Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring

-\begin{mthm} Let $\LL$ denote the lattice of flats of a matroid of rank $r\ge 2$, and let $\omega$ denote any generic weight on its atoms.
+\begin{mthm} Let $\LL$ be the lattice of flats of a matroid of rank $r\ge 2$, and let $\omega$ be a generic weight on its atoms.
 Let $t$ denote any real number with $t\le \min\{0,\omega\cdot [n]\}$.
-Then $\LL^{>t}$ is homotopy Cohen--Macaulay of dimension $r-2$, and in particular $(r-3)$-connected. \end{mthm}
+Then $\LL^{>t}$ is homotopy Cohen--Macaulay of dimension $r-2$, and is in particular $(r-3)$-connected. \end{mthm}

 The proof of this result is articulated in a few steps.
 We start from homotopy information available for free matroids, and from this we deduce information concerning $\LL^{>t}$, using our generalization of Quillen's ``Theorem A'' (Lemma~\ref{mlem:quillen}).
 As an immediate corollary, we obtain what can reasonably be called a ``Lefschetz Section Theorem for matroids'':